Git-Robin/coding-react/README.md

     2 - GOODREADS_SECRET_KEY (mandatory) - secret key from Setup step

 ## Steps to install, build, test and run
-Checkout the code from github project https://github.com/Git-Robin/coding-react into local folder Open a command prompt or terminal (as per OS)
+1 - Checkout the code from github project https://github.com/Git-Robin/coding-react into local folder 2 - Open a command prompt or terminal (as per OS)
-Go to the specified folder, for e.g. test/coding-react Run command "npm install"
+3 - Go to the specified folder, for e.g. test/coding-react
+4 - Run command "npm install"
-After successfull completion run command "npm run build" After successfull build run command "npm start".
-The application will be available at http://<hostname>:<portnumber>/ Snapshot test command "npm test -- -u"
+5- After successfull completion run command "npm run build" 6 - After successfull build run command "npm start".
+The application will be available at http://<hostname>:<portnumber>/ 7 - Snapshot test command "npm test -- -u"
-Graphql api's can be tested using browser with inbuilt graphiql using url http://<hostname>:<portnumber>/graphql Specifications can be found in Docs
+8 - Graphql api's can be tested using browser with inbuilt graphiql using url http://<hostname>:<portnumber>/graphql.
+Specifications can be found in Docs.
-Sample queries:
+9 - Sample queries:

 {
   Books(query: "harry", page: 3) {